dotnet/android-samples/HelloM4A/README.md

 ---
 name: Xamarin.Android - Hello Mono for Android
-description: "A simple hello world application.
-It displays a message in a TextView when a Button is pressed #getstarted"
+description: "A simple hello world application that displays a message in a TextView when a Button is pressed #getstarted"
 page_type: sample
 languages:
 - csharp